 Food and wine is very good.
 The food may be a little on the heavy side, but a good wine will help your digestion.

 The alphabet in Hungarian has a lot of characters (I think there are 46 of them).
-They have for instance the 'o', then the 'ö', and then another o with basically a '"' on top (see one of the pictures below).
+They have for instance the regular 'o', then the o-Umlaut (ö), and then another o with an italic double quote ' " ' on top (ő), see one of the pictures on the Hungary page.
 The Hungarian language is quite different from the other Indo-European languages.
 It belongs in a separate group together with Finnish and Estonian.

 Getting money is no problem in Hungary.
 As everywhere in Central Europe, you can get money from money machines with your regular bank card anywhere in Hungary.
 It was a very enjoyable visit.
 I was pleasantly surprised about the fact that the Hungarian economy seems to have caught up with western Europe quite well.